 My second school has 3 army bases surrounding it and a number of army kids.
 As it turns out, the school has a great relationship with the bases and the army guys will regularly come and help at the school, such as help set up for events.
 They recently also organised for all the conscripts in the area who had backgrounds in art to come and paint murals on the new wall that was built not so long ago.
 The grade 6s also had a chance to go out and help them.

-And with Camp Casey (large American base) just a few train stops away (plus a bus to get to the train), we can if need be go get a good fix of western food.
+And with Camp Casey (large American base) just a few train stops away (plus a bus to get to the train), we can if need to get a good fix of western food.
 We are yet to venture there just yet.

 So #borderlife isn’t as scary as it sounds, it just took some extra getting used to.
 And I guess you can always look at it as a whole lot of bonus protection for us!